anushka002/anushka_satav.github.io/docs/index.md

 ## Team Information

-- Project Name: Intelligent TurtleBot: Deep Learning-Based Object Detection and Voice-Guided Navigation
+- **Project Name:** Intelligent TurtleBot: Deep Learning-Based Object Detection and Voice-Guided Navigation
-- Team Number: 11
+- **Team Number:** 11
-- Team Members: Anushka Gangadhar Satav, Samarjeet, Adithya Konda, Sameerjeet Singh Chhabra
+- **Team Members:** Anushka Gangadhar Satav, Adithya Konda, Sameerjeet Singh Chhabra
-- Semester: Spring 2025
+- **Semester:** Spring 2025
-- University: Arizona State University
+- **University:** Arizona State University
-- Class: RAS 598 Experimentation and Deployment of Robots
+- **Class:** RAS 598 Experimentation and Deployment of Robots
-- Professor: Dr. Dan Aukes
+- **Professor:** Dr. Dan Aukes
-- Email- anushka.satav@asu.edu
+- **Email:** anushka.satav@asu.edu

 ---
 ## Project Plan

 ### Concept:
-This project explores how a mobile robot can intelligently interact with its surroundings through vision-based object detection and speech-based communication.
+This project explores how TurtleBot4 can intelligently interact with its surroundings through vision-based object detection and speech-based communication.
 Using **TurtleBot 4 with Create 3 and Raspberry Pi**, our aim is to integrate:

 - **Real-time object detection** using **YOLOv8** for recognizing and categorizing objects in the environment.
 - **Voice command interaction** for user control, allowing spoken instructions to guide the robot's behavior.